Epsom and Ewell: Administrative history

 The parish of Epsom was made a local board district in 1850.
 Such districts were reconstituted as urban districts in 1894.
 The urban district was enlarged in 1933 to take in the parishes of Ewell and Cuddington, and the following year the district's name was changed to "Epsom and Ewell".
 It was made a municipal borough in 1937.

 The district was considered for inclusion in Greater London in 1965 but was left unaltered by the London Government Act 1963.
 The district was redesignated as a non-metropolitan district in 1974 under the Local Government Act 1972, but kept the same boundaries and its borough status, allowing the chair of the council to take the title of mayor, continuing Epsom and Ewell's series of mayors dating back to 1937.

 The area was in the Metropolitan Police District from 1840 until it was transferred to Surrey Police in 2000.

+As part of upcoming structural changes to local government in England, the district will be abolished in April 2027 and the area will become part of the new unitary authority of East Surrey.